PdxCodeGuild/Full-Stack-Day-Class/notes/dommanipulation.md

 Read through [the API docs](http://api.jquery.com) to become familiar with what kind of things you can do.
 I'll go over the basics, though.

+All of these functions use **method chaining** style.
+That means that they modify their input in place and return the input.

 ## Classes
 * `.hasClass(className)`